- Home

 If you want to create your own modules for ONLYOFFICE and add them to ONLYOFFICE Workspace, now you can easily do that.
 Sample project is available here: https://github.com/ONLYOFFICE/CommunityServer/tree/master/web/studio/ASC.Web.Studio/Products/Sample

-You can modify this sample or create a new custom module on its base.
-Make sure that all necessary components are available in the specified folders and certain code lines are added to the specified files as it is described below.
+You can modify this sample or create a new custom module based on it.
+Ensure that all required components are present in the specified folders and that the relevant code lines have been added to the specified files, as described below.

 How it works